vroyalty/AgeGate-for-Bigcommerce/README.md

 How it Works
 --------

-1. We intercept them before they view your website, view a disclaimer and ask for their age.
+1. We intercept them before they view your website, present a disclaimer and ask for their age.
 2. If they are over the configured age, we save a cookie on their browser that enables them browse through your website.
 If they are under the configured age, we redirect them to a page or website you specify.

 Things you can Configure